 Okamoto Lab／Division of Infectious Disease Institute for Advanced Co-Creation Studies

-Our research focusses on the pathogenesis of hepatitis viruses, such as Hepatitis C virus and Hepatitis B virus, and mosquito-borne flaviviruses, such as Japanese encephalitis virus (JEV), Dengue virus (DENV) and Zika virus (ZIKV).
-It remains unclear how these viruses induce a variety of diseases in hosts.
-We aim to understand the molecular mechanisms involved in the pathogenicity of these viral infections through molecular biology and animal models.
+Our research is focusing on the pathogenesis of with hepatitis viruses, such as Hepatitis C virus and Hepatitis B virus and mosquito-borne flaviviruse such as Japanese encephalitis virus (JEV), Dengue virus (DENV) and Zika virus (ZIKV).
+It still remains unclear how these viruses induce a variety of diseases in hosts.
+We aim to study to understand molecular mechanisms of pathogenicity of virus infections through molecular biology and animal models.

 Pathogenicity of hepatitis viruses

-HCV induces chronic infection and leads to development of steatosis, cirrhosis, and hepatocellular carcinoma.
-Among its 10 viral proteins, the HCV core protein forms a viral particle and induces steatosis and hepatocellular carcinoma in a transgenic mice model.
-This suggests that the HCV core protein is strongly associated with liver disease during chronic hepatitis C infection.
-Our research focusses on the maturation of the HCV core protein by a signal peptide peptidase (SPP) and how maturation is essential for viral particle formation and the development of liver diseases.
-We would like to clarify why maturation of the HCV core protein is needed for its function, especially in the context of liver diseases.
+Infection with Hepatitis C virus (HCV) induces chronic infection and leads to develop steatosis, cirrhosis and hepatocellular carcinoma.
+Among 10 viral proteins, HCV core protein forms a viral particle and induces steatosis and hepatocellular carcinoma in transgenic mice model.
+It suggests that core is strongly associated with liver diseases in chronic hepatitis C. Our research is focusing on maturation of core protein by signal peptide peptidase (SPP) and its maturation is essential for formation of viral particle and development of liver diseases.
+We would like to clarify why maturation of HCV core is needed for its function, especially liver diseases.

 Pathology of mosquito-borne flavivirus and development of new antiviral drugs

-Diseases caused by infection with mosquito-borne flaviviruses, one of which is microcephaly caused by infection with Zika virus, have become a serious problem worldwide.
-Mosquito-borne flaviviruses spread via virus-infected mosquitos.
-While the host range of viruses are generally limited, mosquito-borne flavivirus can propagate in both mosquitos and mammals.
-We study how mosquito-borne flavivirus are able to infect mosquitos and mammals and how transmission between mosquitos and mammals contributes to the development of diseases.
+Infectious diseases by infection with mosquito-borne flavivirus, one of which is microcephaly by infection with Zika virus, have become a serious problem worldwide .
+Mosquito-borne flavivirus spreads infection through blood feeding of virus-infected mosquito.
+While host ranges of virus infection are generally limited, mosquito-borne flavivirus can propagate mosquito and mammals.
+We study how mosquito-borne flavivirus infects mosquito and mammals and how transmission between mosquito and mammals is associate to development of diseases

 - Prof.: Toru Okamoto